grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Stages

 A list of VU `{ target: ..., duration: ... }` objects that specify the target number of VUs to ramp up or down to for a specific period.
-Available in `k6 run` and `k6 cloud` commands.
+Available in `k6 run` and `k6 cloud run` commands.

 It is a shortcut option for a single [scenario](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/scenarios) with a [ramping VUs executor](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/scenarios/executors/ramping-vus).
 If used together with the [VUs](#vus) option, the `vus` value is used as the `startVUs` option of the executor.